VAIBHAVGUPTA2039/PROJECTS/basic_full_adder/README.md

 # Basic 4 bit Full Adder
 ## About

-The main aim of this project was to get familiar with VCS and verdi, and use commands to interact with Xilinx Vivado rather than using the GUI.
-This was necessary because the simulation of the design files was done using VCS and Verdi, meaning that the only role left for Xilinx Vivado is the Synthesis, Implementation, and to generate the bitstream for the specific part using the design files and the constraint file (.sdc)
+The main aim of this project was to get familiar with Synopsys VCS and Verdi, and to learn how to use command-line workflows with Xilinx Vivado instead of relying on its GUI.
+In this setup:

+- VCS and Verdi are used for simulation and debugging.

+- Vivado is used only for synthesis, implementation, and bitstream generation for the target FPGA device.

 ## About the Files and Structure
-I have decided to follow a specific structure for each of my Projects, this was Suggested to me by ChatGPT, this is necessary to ensure a clean folder layout for easy communication between the different tools and to ensure readiblity later on.
-The file structure is as described below
+I’ve decided to follow a consistent folder structure across all projects.
+This ensures a clean and maintainable layout, simplifies tool integration, and improves readability later on.

 - src: This folder consists of my src files meaning my design files
 - tb: This folder consists of my testbench files